Matthew-Dove/ContainerExpressions/README.md

     /// <summary>Discards the function input, and returns the specified result (of a different type to the input type).</summary>
     public static Func<T, TResult> Default<T, TResult>(TResult result = default) => _ => result;

+    // Wrap method delegates, so the complier can recognise them as Func{TResult} types. public static Func<TResult> ToFunc<TResult>(this Func<TResult> func) => func;

+    // Wrap method delegates, so the complier can recognise them as Action types. public static Action ToAction(this Action action) => action;
 }
 ```

 Why use these?
-They are static functions (*i.e. allocation free*), and their names are descriptive.
+They are static functions, with descriptive names.
 Of course you can make your anonymous delegates static inline now too i.e. `(static x => x)`.

 When ordering `ints` using `System.Linq`, you must provide a **key** to `OrderBy`.